wardencam360/wardencam_manual/faq.rst

 Red exclamation mark?
 +++++++++++++++++++++
 | Red exlamation mark means peer to peer connection is not established.
-| Some network configuration and mobile carrier can disable the peer to peer feature for vairous reasons.
+| Some network configuration and mobile carrier can disable the peer to peer feature for various reasons.
-| In this case, the communcation mode will change to server based.
+| In this case, the communication mode will change to server based.
 | You may experience a drop in video and audio quality and a less reliable connection.
 | At the same time, you need to keep the kbps lower than 50 kbps to maintain connection.

 How to reduce kbps?
 +++++++++++++++++++
-| You can reduce kbps (network bandwidth utilization) through the followin camera options.
+| You can reduce kbps (network bandwidth utilization) through the following camera options.
 * Use a lower image resolution
-* Enablw low image quality
+* Enable low image quality
 * Enable save power

-My devide is losing power?
+My device is losing power?
 ++++++++++++++++++++++++++
 | A powerful phone can deliver a high fps; but also drain lots of power.
 | If the battery is running out even when the phone is being charged, please check "save power" option in settings.